Loki-Astari/loki-astari.github.io/source/_posts/2016-02-29-vector-resource-management-ii-copy-assignment.markdown

 footer: true
 subtitle: C++ By Example
 author: Loki Astari, (C)2016
 description: C++ By Example.
 The Vector Part 2.
 In the previous article I went over basic allocation for a `Vector` like class.
-In this article I want to put some detail around the copy assignment operator and re-sizing the underlying `Vector`.
+In this article I want to put some detail around the copy assignment operator and resizing the underlying `Vector`.
 Unlike the other methods previously discussed these methods have to deal with both construction and destruction of elements and the potential of exceptions interrupting the processes.
-The goal is to provide an exception safe methods that provides the strong exception guarantee for the object and do not leak resources.
+The goal is to provide exception safe methods that provide the strong exception guarantee for the object and do not leak resources.
 ---

 In the previous article I went over basic allocation for a `Vector` like class.
-In this article I want to put some detail around the copy assignment operator and re-sizing the underlying `Vector`.
+In this article I want to put some detail around the copy assignment operator and resizing the underlying `Vector`.
 Unlike the other methods previously discussed these methods have to deal with both construction and destruction of elements and the potential of exceptions interrupting the processes.
-The goal is to provide an exception safe methods that provides the strong exception guarantee for the object and do not leak resources.
+The goal is to provide exception safe methods that provide the strong exception guarantee for the object and do not leak resources.

 # Copy Assignment
 ## First Try
 This is a very common first attempt at a copy constructor.
 It simply calls the destructor on all elements currently in the object.
-Then uses the existing `push_back()` method to copy member elements from the source object, thus allowing the object to automatically re-size if required.
+Then uses the existing `push_back()` method to copy member elements from the source object, thus allowing the object to automatically resize if required.

 ```cpp Copy Assignment (Try 1)
 class Vector